 - ensure freedom from contaminants, such as soil, weed seeds or plant trash.

 Inspection on arrival in IOT

 All fresh produce are to be inspected by a Department of Agriculture, Water and the Environment biosecurity officer prior to release, therefore packaging must be suitable for opening to allow inspection.
 The presence of biosecurity pests and/or other biosecurity risk material will necessitate remedial action.

 Remedial action may include: treatment, if available, or export to mainland Australia.

 Plant commodities imported without inspection pose a risk of introducing serious pests or diseases.
 Import conditions are set using a risk assessment by technical and scientific experts.
 The conditions are managed by us.

 Fresh produce import conditions

-Fresh produce approved for import into Norfolk Island are for human consumption only.
+Fresh produce approved for import into the IOT are for human consumption only.

 Import conditions are:

 - only valid if the produce is not diverted from their intended use (e.g. for planting)